appellod/example-serverless-application/README.md

 Any route can be protected by token-based authentication.
 Any request to a secured route must include a valid access token in the Authorization HTTP header.
-The token will then be matched to a user and made accessible within routes via the *req.user* variable.
+The token will then be matched to a user and made accessible within controllers via the *req.user* variable.
 Tokens expire after 30 days.
 Any invalid tokens will receive a 401 Unauthorized HTTP response.

 **API Documentation Generator**
 The API uses ApiDoc to generate API documentation based on in-line comments before each API endpoint.
 Full documentation is included for all authentication endpoints such as signup, login and logout.
 Documentation is easily updated using a single command.
 Documentation also requires that a user logs in to view the documentation, providing security for sensitive information.

 **Easy Test Suite**
-Included test suite is ready to test any models or routes in your application.
+Included test suite is ready to test any model or controller in your application.
 Tests are performed using Mocha.
 All database collections are cleared before each test to make sure that every test uses fresh data.
 Helper method is included for easily testing both secured and unsecured API endpoints.

-**Model and Route Generators**
+**Model and Controller Generators**
-Routes can easily be generated from Mongoose models using a built-in generator script.
-Generator will create a route file with basic CRUD endpoints and documentation for each of the model's attributes.
-A test file offering basic test coverage will also be generated for the route.
-Route and test templates are easily accessible and can be changed to fit your needs.
+Controllers can easily be generated from Mongoose models using a built-in generator script.
+Generator will create a controller file with basic CRUD endpoints and documentation for each of the model's attributes.
+A test file offering basic test coverage will also be generated for the controller.
+Templates are easily accessible and can be changed to fit your needs.

 **ES6 Support**
 Most of the code is written with ES6 ensuring that coding conventions are